How To Serve an Eviction Notice in Maryland

 A landlord can demonstrate proof that a notice was delivered through the following methods:

-• First Class Mail – via a certificate of mailing and by completing a Declaration of Service at the time of mailing.
+• First Class Mail – via a certificate of mailing and by completing a Declaration of Service at the time of mailing

-Maryland Eviction & Lease Termination Notice Forms
+Maryland Eviction and Lease Termination Notice Forms

 Notice Form Grounds

-10 Day Notice to Quit Eviction for Unpaid Rent
+10 Day Notice To Quit Eviction for Unpaid Rent

-30 Day Notice to Comply or Vacate Eviction for Lease Violation
+30 Day Notice To Comply or Vacate Eviction for Lease Violation

-14 Day Notice to Vacate Eviction for Imminent Threat / Serious Harm
+14 Day Notice To Vacate Eviction for Imminent Threat / Serious Harm

-7 Day Notice to Vacate Ending a Weekly Tenancy with a Written Lease
+7 Day Notice To Vacate Ending a Weekly Tenancy with a Written Lease

-21 Day Notice to Vacate Ending a Weekly Tenancy without a Written Lease
+21 Day Notice To Vacate Ending a Weekly Tenancy without a Written Lease

-30 Day Notice to Vacate Ending a Monthly Lease
+30 Day Notice To Vacate Ending a Monthly Lease

 Tenancy Less Than 1 Year

-60 Day Notice to Vacate Ending a Monthly Lease
+60 Day Notice To Vacate Ending a Monthly Lease

 Tenancy Less Than 1 Year

-90 Day Notice to Vacate Ending a Yearly Lease
+90 Day Notice To Vacate Ending a Yearly Lease

 Sources